 - Can generate on the GPU, making terrain updating instantly.
 No need for visualizers, guessing and waiting what might happen!
 It’s not just some noises that run on the GPU, but TC2 its entire generate system with preview textures, curves and even precise mesh collision for placement.
 Have instant heightmaps, splatmaps, trees, grass, spawned objects, colormaps and normal maps!

-- Out of the box streaming in real-time and Unity Editor for creating unlimited large worlds.
-Also multi resolution terrain tile streaming (to see a large distance from the camera) comes out of the box.
+- Out of the box streaming in real-time and Unity Editor for creating open worlds.

 - Automatic terrain adapting based on manually placed objects.
 The way the terrain and spawned objects adapt is all based on how you setup the nodes with rules in TC2.